Teaching-Accessibility/course-project-colorguide/README.md

 ### Screen 5: Tool turned off

-After turning off the tool either through the [Instruction Window](#instruction), the shortcut `Alt Shift W` or double clicking the status label, the status label will indicate the tool is turned off, then disappear after some seconds.
+After turning off the tool either through the [Instruction Window](#instruction), the shortcut `Alt Shift W`, or double clicking the status label, the status label will indicate the tool is turned off, then disappear after some seconds.
 Now users can continue browsing the website, and the labels stay where there are.
 Users can manually close each label, or use the shortcut `Alt Shift R` to close all of the labels at once.
-The shorcut `Alt Shift R` can be used when the tool is on or off.
+The shortcut `Alt Shift R` can be used when the tool is on or off.

 There is no simulated back end.